0x67757300/uHTTP/README.md

 _µHTTP doesn't come with bells and whistles._

 If you want more, search for [µHTTP extensions](https://github.com/topics/uhttp).
-No luck?
-Write your own?!

 ### Contributing

-All contributions are welcome.
+Feel free to contribute in any way you'd like. :D

 ### License